Hello, I'm Samuel Cerezo

 Samuel Cerezo, Javier Civera

-Submitted to RA-L, 2025 New
+IEEE RA-L, 2025 New

 Camera Motion Estimation from RGB-D-inertial Scene Flow